 - Participate in an exercise in your community center and meet your neighbors!

 Every exercise can help reduce anxiety, but according to Connolly, he says aerobic exercise that accelerates heart rate will be the most useful.
 Here are we have some lists of good aerobics exercises that can help you in the management of anxiety:

 - Brisk walking

-It is a fact well known to each and every one of us that exercise is useful for the body, and research has shown that it is good for the mind.
-With the management of anxiety by a doctor, an exercise is a powerful tool that you can use to improve your physical and mental health.
+It is a fact well known that exercise is useful for the body, and good for the mind; exercise is a powerful tool that you can use to improve your physical and mental health.